webix-hub/docs/data/helpers/ajax_operations.md

 ~~~

-In some case you may need to provide some extra data for callback, it can be done in the next way:
+In some cases you may need to provide some extra data for callback, which can be done in the next way:

 ~~~js
 function after_call(text){